Aurora-RGB/Docs/content/basic-topics/installation.md

 <span class="alert warning">The dev version's settings may also be incompatible with the main release's.
 It is **highly** recommended that you [back up your profiles]({{% ref "basic-topics/user-data#taking-a-backup" %}}) and settings before changing Aurora versions.</span>

-The dev version is automatically built whenever a new change happens to the dev branch and you can find the artefacts on the relevant [AppVeyor page](https://ci.appveyor.com/project/antonpup/aurora/branch/dev/artifacts).

 ## Other Versions

 Since there are several contributors contributing to Aurora, there are several different branches of Aurora.
-A developer will often ask their branch to be tested by users, either through [Discord](https://discord.gg/YAuBmg9) or on a [Pull Request on GitHub](https://github.com/antonpup/Aurora/pulls).
+A developer will often ask their branch to be tested by users, either through [Discord](https://discord.gg/YAuBmg9) or on a [Pull Request on GitHub](https://github.com/Aurora-RGB/Aurora/pulls).

 Because of all the separate versions with different functionality, it is advisable **NOT** to install these versions using the exe, but instead to download the zip file and extract them to a place **other than your main Aurora installation**.
 Like with the dev version, it's **highly** recommended to backup profiles and settings.